MoYoez/ArcaeaResource-ActionUpdater/README.md

 Use Github Action To Update Arcaea Resource, url from Lowiro WebAPI.

-* Warning: Lowiro API may not work during their firewall Policy, maybe you can input the url directly.
+* Warning: Lowiro API may not work due to their firewall Policy, maybe you can input the url directly.

 * Or You can use the link from "616.sb", maybe That work().